Entropy production bounds for systems running computer programs: Introduction

-In this paper, we present new theoretical results concerning the MMC and introduce a general framework for evaluating the minimal thermodynamic cost associated with executing computer programs.
-We show that the MMC contribution to the total thermodynamic cost grows at least linearly with the total heat flow in the worst case over the initial distribution.
-This implies that, particularly at macroscopic scales, MMC often constitutes a significant portion of the total dissipated heat.
-Additionally, we prove that the sum of MMCs evaluated at finer time resolutions always exceeds the MMC computed over a coarser-grained execution that omits intermediate steps---thus characterizing MMC’s behavior under time coarse-graining.
+The contributions of this paper are twofold.
+First, we establish new theoretical results concerning MMC in Sec.~\ref{sec_MMC}.
+Specifically, we show that the MMC contribution to the total thermodynamic cost grows at least linearly with the total heat flow in the worst case over the initial distribution.
+This establishes that --- in contrast to results like the thermodynamic speed limit theorem or thermodynamic uncertainty relations --- MMC in principle could constitute a substantial fraction of the total dissipated heat on macroscopic scales.
+Additionally, in Sec.~\ref{subsec_coarse_graning} we prove that the sum of MMCs evaluated at finer time resolutions always exceeds the MMC computed over a coarser-grained execution that omits intermediate steps---thus characterizing MMC’s behavior under time coarse-graining.
+This implies that MMC remains a valid lower bound on total EP even when considering only higher-level computational steps without resolving the detailed physical dynamics.
+Moreover, the sum of MMCs evaluated on any subset of computational steps still lower-bounds the total MMC, and thus total EP, over the entire process.

-Based on the stored-program architecture of modern computers---where a program counter keeps track of the current instruction and a clocked, iterative process sequentially modifies memory contents---we establish a framework that provides minimal thermodynamic cost that is incurred in each step of a program.
-Specifically, we use the Random Access Stored Program (RASP) model, an abstraction grounded in the principles of stored-program architecture, to formally define and track a program’s state during execution.
+Second, we evaluate the MMC associated with executing computer programs.
+In Sec~\ref{sec_RASP}, we introduce the framework based on the stored-program architecture of modern computers where a program counter keeps track of current instruction and a clocked, iterative process sequentially modifies memory contents.
+This framework not only allows us to define a computer program’s full state---including all variable values and the program counter---at any point during its execution but also to determine the MMC for each iteration of the machine.
+It thereby provides a minimal thermodynamic cost that is incurred in each step of a program.

 We then apply this framework to a range of concrete examples, including classic sorting algorithms.
 Furthermore, we extend the analysis to encompass programs that invoke subroutines, thereby illustrating how MMC can be used to quantify the thermodynamic costs of modular, hierarchical program structures.